-In the 2017 academic year,
+In the 2018 academic year,

 NIHU researchers travelled to

-28 countries and regions
+29 countries and regions

-to give 108 invited lectures.
+to give 133 invited lectures.

 Research Projects Research projects at Rekihaku are organized and conducted with researchers in Japan and overseas.
-"Collaborative research" consists of "principal research" aiming for interdisciplinary collaboration on core research themes based on Rekihaku's mission (5 projects), "fundamental research" addressing the development of methodological foundations for historical studies (11 projects), and "developmental research" aimed at breaking ground for new areas of study and developing human resources.
-In addition, "Research projects on Rekihaku's collections" designed for making effective use of the museum's holdings (3 projects) and "exhibition projects" in exhibition development of special and featured exhibitions (18 projects) are conducted.
-(Actual number of projects conducted in FY 2017) Scholarly Exchange Rekihaku has signed 39 international and domestic cooperation agreements to date (as of May 1, 2017), with the aim of promoting scholarly exchange with universities and other research institutes in Japan and overseas.
+"Collaborative research" consists of "principal research" aiming for interdisciplinary collaboration on core research themes based on Rekihaku's mission (5 projects), "fundamental research" addressing the development of methodological foundations for historical studies (10 projects), "developmental research" aimed at breaking ground for new areas of study and developing human resources (1 project), and "Collaborative access type joint research" to train early career researchers such as students enrolled in doctoral programs and postdoctoral researchers (7 projects).
+In addition, "research projects on Rekihaku's collections" designed for making effective use of the museum's holdings (1 project) and "exhibition projects" in exhibition development of special and featured exhibitions (15 projects) are conducted.
+(The number of projects conducted in FY 2018) Scholarly Exchange Rekihaku has signed 49 international and domestic cooperation agreements to date (as of May 1, 2018), with the aim of promoting scholarly exchange with universities and other research institutes in Japan and overseas.
 Exhibitions Permanent exhibitions at Rekihaku present key themes in Japanese history and culture, from prehistoric and ancient times to modern times, with an emphasis on the history of daily life of the people.
 Special exhibitions and featured exhibitions are held to publicize the achievements of collaborative research and collecting activities.
 Seasonal exhibitions of traditional plants are offered at the Botanical Garden of Everyday Life as well.
-Collections / Databases Rekihaku is committed to collecting authentic materials, reproductions, audio-visual materials. and other resources.
-As of May 1, 2017, Rekihaku has 249,299 items in its collection (including 5 national treasures, 86 important cultural properties and 27 art treasures).
-It also has a library of 342,506 titles.
-For research use, Rekihaku provides extensive access to several databases, including those containing its collections, bibliographical information and the full text of historical records, as well as those containing the achievements of collaborative research (53 databases as of May 1, 2017).
+Collections / Databases Rekihaku is committed to collecting authentic materials, reproductions, audio-visual materials, and other resources.
+As of May 1, 2018, Rekihaku has 270,311 items in its collection (including 5 national treasures, 87 important cultural properties and 27 art treasures).
+It also has a library of 350,236 titles.
+For research use, Rekihaku provides extensive access to several databases, including those containing its collections, bibliographical information and the full text of historical records, as well as those containing the achievements of collaborative research (54 databases as of May 1, 2018).

-国立歴史民俗博物館 National Museum of Japanese History Press conference, October 18th, 2017.
+国立歴史民俗博物館 National Museum of Japanese History

+Press conference, October 18th, 2017.